u1607275/AI-DiscJockey/ProgressReport.md

-Project overview
+###Project overview

-Programmed in c. gcc used for compiling git used for version control and github used for repository store
+Programmed in c. gcc used for compiling git used for version control and GitHub used for repository store

 gstreamer framework used for audio data file sourcing, decoding, manipulation, analysing and playback.

-Research
+###Research

+	Algorithms used for beat detection
+	Algorithms used for key detection